smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-04-the-case-for-branching.md

 ## Resolving conflicts in the IDE

 + If you know you can throw one away, do so
-+ Otherwise enter the editor and it’s three columns
++ Otherwise, enter the editor and its three columns
     + Theirs
     + Current
     + Yours